adelimon/vanity-numbers-connect/README.md

 For all the information about deploying this project, please see `deployment/README.md`.

 ## Design notes and "gotchas"
-For my design notes and things that were a "gotcha", please see `NOTES.md`.
+For my design notes, things that were a "gotcha", and other things asked for in this exercise, please see `NOTES.md`.

 ## Architecture
 The AWS architecture diagram, created using (https://app.diagrams.net/), is below as a PNG.
 This can also be loaded into the diagrams.net tool using the `architecture.drawio` file contained in the root directory of the project.